guarani/guarani.github.io/_posts/2017-08-06-build-a-proxy-on-ios.md

-1. How to register a protocol for Alamofire
-2. How to register multiple protocols
-3. How to use URLProtocolClient
-4. How to get the body of a request

-In this tutorial, we will show you how to use the versatile `URLProtocol` class to intercept requests made by an app, independently of whether the request originated from a `URLSession`, a wrapper library such as Alamofire, an `NSURLConnection`, or an Ajax request inside a web view.
+In this tutorial, I'll show you how to use the versatile `URLProtocol` class to intercept network requests inside your app, independently of whether the request originated from a `URLSession`, a wrapper library such as Alamofire, an `NSURLConnection`, or an Ajax request inside a web view.

 Real-world applications include:

-1. Proxies (forward, or reverse)
+1. Proxies
-2. Stub http requests for testing (see [Mockingjay](https://github.com/kylef-archive/Mockingjay))
+2. Stub HTTP requests for testing (see [Mockingjay](https://github.com/kylef-archive/Mockingjay))
 3. Network activity indicators (see [Big Brother](https://github.com/marcelofabri/BigBrother))
 4. Certificate pinning

 ### Laying the Groundwork 👷

-To get started, create a new Single View Application in Xcode, and select Swift as the language.
+To get started, create a new **Single View Application** in Xcode, and select **Swift** as the language.

 Replace the contents of `ViewController` with the following: